 CAN-SPAM Act – A Law – Subject to penalties

-CAN-SPAM Act is a thing which you should know if you are planning for online email marketing
+CAN-SPAM Act is a thing which you should know since you are planning for online email marketing.

-Online marketing strategy without email marketing is not even imaginable.
+First of all, online marketing strategy without email marketing is not even imaginable.
 Email marketing is very important where you can reach to your customers directly for new products, latest news and things happening around and for any kind of promotions.
-Setup of email marketing is also super easy now a days using tools available in market.
+Setup of email marketing is also super easy now a days due to various tools available in market.

-But there are spammers (individual or companies) who does not care about anything and send spams to everyone whos data they are having in their records.
+Since there are spammers (individual or companies) who does not care about anything and send spams to everyone whose data they are having in their records.
 No matter how they obtained their data.

 Do you use email marketing as a part of online marketing strategy?
-If yes then you should aware with the CAN-SPAM Act.
-CAN-SPAM Act is a law with set of rules related to commercial email marketing, commercial promotional activities and about rights of recipients where they can ask to stop emailing them.
+Therefore, you should aware with the CAN-SPAM Act.
+CAN-SPAM Act is a law with set of rules related to commercial email marketing, commercial promotional activities and about rights of recipients where we can ask to stop emailing someone.

 About CAN-SPAM Act